EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/timeseries.md

 ### timeseries.period_norm_solarsys

 Normalized power spectrum for a Solar System object Package: timeseries Description: Calculate the normalized normal power spectrum of a times series for a solar system object orbiting the Sun.
-Taking
+Taking into account ligh travel effect, phase correction due to